 How to configure a web page to require a username and password

-Create your .htaccess file
+.htaccess file in the

 AuthName "Restricted Area"